 - TC (docetaxel and cyclophosphamide)

-Trastuzumab, lapatinib, and pertuzumab are HER2-targeted therapies that may be given with chemotherapy for HER2-positive metastatic breast cancer.
-Bevacizumab (Avastin), a blood vessel blocking drug (called an anti-angiogenic), is another targeted therapy that has been used in combination with chemotherapy for the treatment of metastatic breast cancer, but is no longer approved for the treatment of recurrent breast cancer (see Targeted therapy, below.)
+Trastuzumab, lapatinib, and pertuzumab are HER2-targeted therapies that may be given with chemotherapy for HER2-positive breast cancer (see Targeted therapy, below).
+Bevacizumab (Avastin) is another targeted therapy that has been used in combination with chemotherapy for the treatment of metastatic breast cancer, but is no longer approved for the treatment of breast cancer.

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor, oncology nurse, or pharmacist is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .